apache/gravitino/docs/security.md

 For the client side, if it doesn't set the authentication explicitly, it will use anonymous to access the server.

-If the client sets the simple mode,  the client will use the environment variable `GRAVITINO_USER` as the user.
+If the client sets the simple mode,  it will use the environment variable `GRAVITINO_USER` as the user.

 If the environment variable `GRAVITINO_USER` isn't set, the client uses the user of the machine that sends requests.